 The publishing company was founded by Louise Hay, a member of the First Church of Religious Science.
 Other New Thought organizations include the Church of Divine Science and the Global Religious Science Ministries.
 Many promote the idea of “sickness as a mental error” which can be fixed with prayers.
 That’s again where the New Thought movement is more dangerous than it looks: by blurring the lines between science and religion, it promotes dangerous practices that may give hope to people (that’s a good thing) at the expense of their health (that’s the bad thing).

 In the words of a Christian Science practitioner published in the New York Times: “Christian Science treatment is practiced most effectively when not combined with medication, and experience has shown this to be true.”
+You read that right: promoters of the New Thought movement are actively telling people to forgo medication and to use Christian Science prayers instead.

 Thanks to the internet, such ideas are now being disseminated through YouTube and specialized platforms such as Gaia, which charges $99 per year to watch unlimited videos about (these are the tags on their website) energy healing, alternative realities, channeling, forbidden science, psychic abilities, emotional healing, aliens, and more.
 At least, such topics make it relatively easy to spot the pseudoscientific nature of the content.
 But it’s not always that clear, especially when people use fake credentials and complex vocabulary to sound more authoritative.